Networks-it-uc3m/Quditto/README.md

 - General configuration parameters:
   - [Optional] API used by the QKD nodes (currently the [ETSI GS QKD 014 V1.1.1](https://www.etsi.org/deliver/etsi_gs/QKD/001_099/014/01.01.01_60/gs_qkd014v010101p.pdf) is supported).
   - QKD protocol is used to form the keys (2.0 version implements by default the BB84 protocol).
-  - Name and the IP of the node which will be acting also as the controller.
+  - Name and the IP of the node which will also act as the controller.
-  - Credentials to access to the NetSquid platform and download the package.
+  - Credentials to access the NetSquid platform and download the package.
 - [Optional] Name of the sites present in the network.
-- List of nodes: for each node the file must contain:
+- List of nodes: for each node, the file must contain:
   - Node name.
   - [Optional] Site to which the node belongs.
   - Node IP.